yogthos/yogthos.net/resources/templates/md/posts/2016-10-15-AtomWithLuminus.md

 There are many editors and IDEs available for Clojure today.
 The most popular ones are Emacs with [CIDER](https://github.com/clojure-emacs/cider) and IntelliJ with [Cursive](https://cursive-ide.com/).
 While both of these options provide excellent development environments, they also require a bit of learning to become productive in.

 Good news is that you don't have to learn a complex environment to get started.
-This post will walk you through the steps of configuring [Atom editor](https://atom.io/) editor to work with a Luminus project.
+This post will walk you through the steps of configuring [Atom editor](https://atom.io/) editor to work with a [Luminus](http://www.luminusweb.net/) project.
 We'll see how to configure Atom for editing Clojure code and how to connect it to the remote REPL started by the Luminus app for interactive development.

 ### Configuring Atom

-At the very minimum you should install either [parinfer](https://atom.io/packages/parinfer) or [lisp-paredit](https://atom.io/packages/lisp-paredit) package for structural editing, and [proto-repl](https://atom.io/packages/proto-repl) for REPL driven development.
+At the very minimum you should install either [parinfer](https://atom.io/packages/parinfer) or [lisp-paredit](https://atom.io/packages/lisp-paredit) package for structural editing, and [proto-repl](https://atom.io/packages/proto-repl) to connect to the application REPL.

-A structural editor eliminates the need to manually balance parens.
+The main value of a structural editor is in eliminating the need to manually balance parens.
 It takes a bit of getting used to, but it will make working with Clojure a lot more pleasant in the long run.

+#### Parinfer

+The `parinfer` mode will attempt to automatically infer the necessary parens based on indentation.
+This mode has a gentle learning curve and attempts to get our of your way as much as possible.
+You can read more about how it works [here](https://shaunlebron.github.io/parinfer/#introduction).

+#### Paredit

+The `paredit` mode takes a bit more getting used to, but provides you with precise control over code structure.
+When you add an opening a paren, then a matching closing paren is added automatically.
+The cursor is placed inside the parens so that you can start typing the inner content.
+Paredit will also prevent you you from deleting parens unless you have an empty pair.

+When you select an expression, and add a paren, then the expression will be wrapped with the outer parens.
+The package also provides a handy `ctrl-w` shortcut that will extend the selection by expression.
+This is the recommended way to select code as you don't have to manually match the start and end of an expression when selecting.

+#### REPL

-The REPL is the other essential tool for working with Clojure.
-It's integrated with the editor and allows running any code that we write directly in the application.
+The REPL is an essential tool for working with Clojure.
+When integrated with the editor, it allows running any code that you write directly in the application.

-Finally, I recommend installing the [highlight-selected](https://atom.io/packages/highlight-selected) package that let's you easily see usages of a symbol within the file.

-These are all the packages you need to get a decent Clojure editing environment.
-Let's see how we can connect to its nREPL using Atom.
+These are all the packages you need for a minimal Clojure editing environment.
+You may also wish to take a look [here](https://gist.github.com/jasongilman/d1f70507bed021b48625) for a more advanced configuration after you get up and running.

 ### Connecing the REPL

-We'll create a new Luminus project by running the following command:
+We'll create a new Luminus project with an embedded database by running the following command:

-    lein new luminus myapp +h2
+    lein new luminus myapp +sqlite

 Once the project is created, we can go to the project folder and run the migrations: